Course Overview

 - Fantastic location – you'll enjoy all the benefits of studying at our Harrow Campus – just a 20-minute tube ride from Central London, a global hub for the media and cultural industries

-- Cutting-edge facilities: Our large photography and emerging media facilities provide you with everything you need to explore innovative practices
+- Cutting-edge facilities: Our extensive photography and emerging media facilities provide you with everything you need to explore innovative practices, from cyanotypes to CGI

 - Develop your creative production skills – work across a range of photographic mediums to establish a critically engaged and self-reflective creative practice